-A set of the most commonly used expressions that you can use in your Flows.**

 Convert an Excel Number into a Date

-Excel displays the dates as we would expect but store them in a number format.
+Excel displays the dates as expected but stores them in a number format.
 This number is the elapsed days since the 1st of January 1900.
-You must first create that date and then add the days to that date to convert it into a date—one note.
+You must first create that date and add the days to that date to convert it into a date—one note.
 You need to remove one day; otherwise, you’ll get the next day of the date.
 The reference date is the value “1” and not “0,” so adding those days will result in one extra day that we need to remove.

 addDays(formatDateTime('1-1-1900','dd-MM-yyyy'),sub(<variable with the excel number>,2))

 How to use the expressions

 There’s no big trick in how to use them.
 You can copy and paste them into your Flows.
 If you need help or something is not working as expected, let me know.
-You can also check our articles on Microsoft Power Automate to learn more about the tool and know-how to create your own.
+You can also check our articles on Microsoft Power Automate to learn more about the tool and the know-how to create your own.
 I encourage you to download the templates and adapt them to your needs.
 Don’t worry about attribution.
 It’s not necessary, but I appreciate it if you do.

 Have a cool Expression?

 Awesome, send it my way via email with a simple explanation of what it does so that I can include it here in this cookbook.
 I’ll attribute submitted templates, so please include any information you want to be displayed.
-I’ll test them first to ensure quality and that they don’t do anything strange.
+I’ll test them first to ensure quality and don’t do anything strange.
 I’ll only post them in this expressions cookbook if I find something worthwhile that others can benefit from.
-It can also take me a while, depending on the workload that I have, but I promise to look at all of them.
-Please also submit only expressions that you created and you have permission to share.
-I cannot be considered responsible for any provided expression being proprietary.
+Depending on my workload, it can also take me a while, but I promise to look at all of them.
+Please also submit only expressions you created and have permission to share.
+I cannot be considered responsible for any provided indication being proprietary.
 Don’t hesitate to contact me if you find any violation of the terms described below, and I’ll remove it immediately.